gzip(1) 맨 페이지 - 윈디하나의 솔라나라

 is not suitable for its file system, a new name is constructed from the

-original one to make it legal.
+original one to make it valid.

 gunzip takes a list of files on its command line and replaces each file